You Earned a Ticket!

 hero image

-Imagine if Amazon.com were unable to keep track of customer purchases.
+Imagine if Amazon.com couldn't keep track of customer purchases.
 Imagine a pharmaceutical company unable to tell one pill from another.
 Or a bank losing track of accounts.
 In the last few decades, the world has become accustomed to the idea that big organizations should be good at data.

 Education has a long way to go in that regard, especially in California.